-10 A crazed lunatic (wearing a plaid skirt) escapes from a nearby hospital's mental ward and makes his way to the women's residence via the underground tunnels.
-He cones up in Lunier house where he rapse and kills several nuns.
-Accounts vary at this point, however, they include several of the following factors; the police kill him when he returns to the tunnels, a cleaning lady finds the dead man's plaid shirt in her locked cleaning closet; the man now appears as an omen, the sist at the top of your bed, something bad is going to happen, at the foot, something good.
-Note the similarities to the "campus Massacre" series of stories.
-This late is also set in sometime within the 1965 or 1970s, acound the same time those stories began circulating.
+10 A crazed lunatic (vearing a plaid shirt) escapes from a nearby hospital's mental ward and makes his way to the worne's residence via the underground tunnels.
+Ho cornes up in Laurier house where he rapes and kills several nuns.
+Accounts vary at this point, however, they include several of the following factors; the police kill him when he returns to the tunnels; a cleaning lady finds the dead mar's plaid shirt in her locked leaning closet; the man now appears as an onear, the sits at the top of your bed, something bad is going to happen, at the following good.
+Note the similarities to the "Campus Massace" series of stories.
+This is also set is constituent with the 1696 or 1970s, around the same time those stories began circulating.